Top Six Wet Basement Problems in Canada and How to Fix Them

 How to fix it

-A crack in the foundation can act as a conduit for moisture and water.
+A crack in the foundation can act as a conduit for moisture, water, and other wet basement problems.
 Other causes of dampness include French drains, rain gutters, and sewage overflows.
 The floors and walls of the basement are often wet as a result of these issues.
 Foundation crack repair begins with identifying the cause of the crack.

 If you do laundry in your basement and use a dryer, the moisture from the clothes will be absorbed by your walls.
 As the water condenses, your walls will become damp.
 Showers, furnaces, ovens, humidifiers, other appliances, and newly-constructed concrete can also be sources of moisture.